After anal cancer surgery

 Getting up

-Your nurses and physiotherapists help you to move around as soon as possible.
-They check you’re doing your breathing and leg exercises.
-This helps you recover.
+Your nurses and physiotherapists also check you’re doing your breathing and leg exercises.
+These help prevent blood clots and chest infections.

 Making progress

-During the first 24 hours after your operation, you’ll start to feel better.
-The drips will come out, you’ll start eating and can move about better.
+During the first couple of days after your operation, you’ll start to feel better.
+The drips and tubes will come out.
+And you’ll normally be eating and drinking and can move about more.

 You’ll begin to feel like you’re making progress.